micrub/generator-zumata-chatbot/generators/app/templates/_README.md

 # my-chatbot-app

-> Scaffold for chatbot development with Facebook Messenger and DialogFlow
+> Scaffold for chatbot development with Facebook Messenger and Dialogflow

 This template is a starting point for building chatbots with Facebook Messenger and Dialogflow using TypeScript in Node.js.